 This difficult-to-read document is one major reason insurance disputes go to court.
 To help policyholders understand their policies, insurance companies should write their insurance documents in plain English, using simple words and sentences.
 Readability formulas can help the insurance industry simplify their documents.

-The average American reads at an 8th to 9th-grade level; however, most insurance policies require a higher level of comprehension, often post-secondary, according to The National Association of Insurance Commissioners.
+The average American reads at an 8th to 9th-grade level; however, most insurance policies need a higher level of comprehension, often post-secondary, according to The National Association of Insurance Commissioners.

-2. The State of Massachusetts incorporated the Flesch Test into their legislation, which forces insurance policies to have a minimum score of 50.
+2. The State of Massachusetts put the Flesch Reading Ease into their legislation, which forces insurance policies to have a minimum score of 50.
 In the state of Connecticut, regulation requires policies to avoid “the use of unnecessarily long, complicated, or obscure words, sentences, paragraphs, or constructions.”

 Many states are trying to improve consumer-friendly legislation so consumers are fully aware about every clause and sub-clause of a legal document.
 This idea is derived from the Latin phrase consensus ad idem, which means that parties to a contract understand its subject matter and implications in the same sense.